Spatial filters

 GaussianFilter(ψ; dims, σ, N, boundary)

 N is the total number of grid points used by the filter stencil along each filtered direction — i.e. how many cells contribute to a single filtered output value.
 N must be an odd integer ≥ 3 so the stencil is symmetric around the current cell.
 (This is the size of the filter stencil — not the size of the grid.)
-If unspecified, N is inferred per-direction from σ and Δ so that the stencil extends roughly on each side of the current cell.
+If unspecified, N is inferred per-direction from σ and the smallest spacing along that direction so that the stencil extends at least to each side of the current cell everywhere (on a stretched direction it therefore reaches farther than where cells are large, which is harmless since the Gaussian weights there are tiny).
 To override, pass either a single odd integer (applied to every filtered dim) or a tuple with one odd-integer count per dim in dims (in the order the user passed them).
-For Periodic directions the stencil must span at most one period (N ≤ 2*Nd_grid + 1, where Nd_grid is the number of cells along that direction); this is enforced at construction time.
+For Periodic directions the stencil must span at most one period (N ≤ 2*Nd_grid + 1, where Nd_grid is the number of cells along that direction); this is enforced when the filter is applied.

 See BoxFilter for the dims and boundary keyword documentation.